Value-Based Insurance Design

-Pitney Bowes, a Fortune 500 shipping services company and early innovator with value-based insurance design, dramatically reduced the copayments for some chronic disease medications, such as asthma and diabetes drugs, from as much as half the total cost of prescriptions down to as low as 10 percent.
+This Fortune 500 shipping services company and early innovator with value-based insurance design, dramatically reduced the copayments for some chronic disease medications, such as asthma and diabetes drugs, from as much as half the total cost of prescriptions down to as low as 10 percent.
 Since the company changed the plan, it has seen reductions in medical costs for employees with those diseases, as reported by the Wall Street Journal.
 A November 2010 study of the Pitney Bowes model, published in Health Affairs, found implementing value-based insurance design to be an effective alternative to increasing cost-sharing by employees.

 Caterpillar, a Fortune 100 construction machinery company, developed a Health Risk Appraisal (HRA) system and a disease management program within the provider network for employees who were found to have health risks during the HRA.
 The company reduced the monthly premiums for employees who participated in the HRA and disease management program.
 According to the Center for Health Value Innovation, 90 percent of employees participated in the HRA, and Caterpillar attained a 50 percent reduction in disability days after implementing the program.